EvilMindDevs/PopBalloons-hmsUnityPlugin-ReferenceGame/README.md

 In this project, we explain the use of [Unity Plugin](https://github.com/EvilMindDevs/hms-unity-plugin) of Huawei Mobile Services on this game.

+!Important issue.
+After logged in wait couple seconds before clicking store button to get products properly.
+They might not be fully taken from server.(Their name and prices might not match or There could be missing product.)

 # Huawei Mobile Services Plugin

 The HMS Unity plugin helps you integrate all the power of Huawei Mobile Services in your Unity game.